AOR AR-DV1 "Digital

 - Unacceptable Sync Detection Performance (which

-LOUD disconcerting "POP" at power up and again at power down
+LOUD disconcerting "POP" (or tone) at power up and again at power down (see text)

 - Typical AOR Sour Ergonomics.
 Lots of button pushing to archive

-- Test sample included a noisy switching type power supply, 12
+- Test samples included a noisy switching type power supply, 12

 volt DC at 1500ma current rating (earlier production included a